Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Complexity Analysis for RAIN

 \section{Complexity Analysis for RAIN}

-In this section, we analyze the sub-problem solver epoch stochastic extragradient method (Epoch-SEG, Algorithm \ref{alg:Epoch-SEG}) and show our RAIN has near optimal SFO upper bound for finding $\epsilon$-stationary point of stochastic convex-concave minimax problem.
+In this section, we analyze the sub-problem solver Epoch Stochastic ExtraGradient (Epoch-SEG) and show our RAIN has near-optimal SFO upper bound for finding $\epsilon$-stationary point of stochastic convex-concave minimax problem.

-The procedure of Epoch-SEG (Algorithm \ref{alg:Epoch-SEG}) depends on the ordinary stochastic extragradient method (SEG, Algorithm \ref{alg:SEG}), which has the following property.
+The procedure of Epoch-SEG (Algorithm \ref{alg:Epoch-SEG}) depends on the ordinary stochastic extragradient method (SEG, Algorithm~\ref{alg:SEG}), which has the following property. \begin{lem}[SEG] Suppose the function $f(x,y)$ is $L$-smooth and $\lambda$-strongly-convex-$\lambda$-strongly-concave, and the SFO $F(x,y;\xi)$ is unbiased and has variance bounded by $\sigma^2$.
+Then \SEG (Algorithm~\ref{alg:SEG}) holds that